Aczeko/livewire-ai-chat/README.md

 The response that is sent by the API, is also being rendered by [Spatie's Laravel-Markdown](https://github.com/spatie/laravel-markdown) package, so the markdown can be displayed correctly.

-It also supports dark and light mode, depending on your system-preference.

 </section>

 <section id="installation">